 • Spanish: Yo veo una película

-• Portuguese: Eu assisto a um filme
+• Brazilian Portuguese: Eu assisto a um filme

 • Italian: Io guardo un film